Romanian Naval Forces: Command, control and organisation

 Regele Ferdinand frigate is the current flagship of the Romanian Navy.

 The Romanian Navy is organized in one Frigate Flotilla and one Riverine Flotilla.
-Equipment includes two Type 22 frigates, one Mărășești class frigate, four corvettes (two Tetal-I and two Tetal-II), three Tarantul-I missile corvettes, one minelayer, four minesweepers, one minehunter, three Mihail Kogălniceanu class river monitors, five Smârdan class riverine armored patrol boats and other small craft and auxiliary ships.
+Equipment includes two Type 22 frigates, one Mărășești class frigate, five corvettes (two Tetal-I and two Tetal-II and Romanian corvette Contraamiral Roman), three Tarantul-I missile corvettes, one minelayer, four minesweepers, two minehunters, three Mihail Kogălniceanu class river monitors, five Smârdan class riverine armored patrol boats and other small craft and auxiliary ships.
 The last Osa class-based Epitrop torpedo boats were retired in November 2023.

-As of 2022, ca. 6,800 men and women serve in the Romanian Navy.
+As of 2026, ca. 8,000 men and women serve in the Romanian Navy.
 The main base of the Romanian Navy is located at Constanța.
 The current chief of the Romanian Navy is Vice Admiral Mihai Panait, appointed on 15 August 2020.
-The Commander of the Romanian Fleet is Rear Admiral Cornel Cojocaru, and the Commander of the River Flotilla is Real Admiral Nicu Chirea.
+The Commander of the Romanian Fleet is Rear Admiral Cornel Cojocaru, and the Commander of the River Flotilla is Commander Fănel Rădulescu.

 The Romanian Naval Forces ordered three IAR 330 Puma Naval helicopters, with the last one being commissioned in December 2008.
 The helicopters are of a similar configuration to those of the Romanian Air Force, including the SOCAT upgrade package; the Navy Pumas also have flotation gear fitted under the nose and main undercarriage fairings.
 They are currently operated from Navy frigates for search and rescue, medevac and maritime surveillance missions.